FLAMEGPU/docs/flamegpu/modelspec.rst

 Initial Simulation Constants
 ----------------------------

-Simulation constants (or global variables) specified within the model file (as described in \cref{sec:229}) can be set within the initial XML agent data within an environment label between the ``itno`` and ``xagent`` elements.
+Simulation constants (or global variables) specified within the model file (as described in :ref:`Simulation Constants (Global Variables)`) can be set within the initial XML agent data within an environment label between the ``itno`` and ``xagent`` elements.
 Environment variables should be set within an XML element with a name corresponding to the environment variable name.
 E.g. An environment variable defined within the model file as;

 .. code-block:: xml
    :linenos: